shashankg7/shashankg7.github.io/index.md

 ## 2024

+* [September 2024] Two papers on "A Simpler Alternative to Variational Regularized Counterfactual Risk Minimization", and "Proximal Ranking Policy Optimization for Practical Safety in Counterfactual Learning to Rank" accepted at [CONSEQUENCES workshop at RecSys](https://sites.google.com/view/consequences2024/home).
 * [August 2024] Joined Meta AI, New York as a research scientist intern for the summer.
 I'll be working on multimodal foundational models.
 * [July 2024] Full paper on "Optimal Baseline Corrections for Off-policy Contextual Bandits" accepted at RecSys 2024.
 * [July 2024] Full paper on "Practical and Robust Safety Guarantees for Advanced Counterfactual Learning to Rank" accepted at CIKM 2024.